CoDIS-Lab/UniCrop/README.md

 python unicrop_main.py
 ```

-This will (for a new dataset):
+This will:
+ - Downloading Stage (runs only ONCE for a new dataset)
    - Clean and validate field-level input data
    - Generate an automated fetch plan
    - Download and harmonise multi-source environmental data
    - Engineer agronomic features
+ - Modelling Stage
    - Perform statistical screening and mRMR feature selection
    - Train baseline models and ensemble
    - Export modelling artefacts and visualisation data

-*Currently, the folders include downloaded data for the sample_data.csv.
-When users run the script above, it will bypass the steps above, and only run model performance and prediction stages.*
+*Currently, the folders include downloaded data for the `sample_data.csv`.
+When users run the script above, it will bypass **the Downloading Stage** above, and only run **the Modelling Stage** for performance and prediction outputs.*

 ---